syncfusion-content/xamarin-docs/Xamarin/Utility.md

 * Syncfusion Project Template for Xamarin.Forms
 * Syncfusion Toolbox for Xamarin.Forms

-The Syncfusion Xamarin Visual Studio Extensions are installed along with the Essential Studio for Xamarin setup.
+The Syncfusion Xamarin Visual Studio Extensions are installed along with the Essential Studio® for Xamarin setup.

 N> *Refer to the [installation guideline](https://help.syncfusion.com/common/essential-studio/installation/install-using-the-web-installer)*.